-X.5.X Mail Delivery Protocol Status
+X.5.XXX Mail Delivery Protocol Status

 The mail delivery protocol status codes report failures involving the message delivery protocol.
 These failures include the full range of problems resulting from implementation errors or an unreliable connection.
-Mail delivery protocol issues may be controlled by many parties including the originating system, destination system, or intermediate system administrators.

-X.6.X Message Content or Media Status
+X.6.XXX Message Content or Media Status

 The message content or media status codes report failures involving the content of the message.
 These codes report failures due to translation, transcoding, or otherwise unsupported message media.
-Message content or media issues are under the control of both the sender and the receiver, both of whom must support a common set of supported content-types.
+Message content or media issues are under the control of both the sender and the receiver, both of which must support a common set of supported content-types.